Molecular Biology of Endopeel

 Endopeel reduces local entropy by simplifying energetic inputs rather than increasing molecular complexity.

-mproved energetic order enhances cellular responsiveness and metabolic coherence.
+improved energetic order enhances cellular responsiveness and metabolic coherence.

 Highly complex or large molecular systems impose significant energetic costs on biological tissues.